DevJulianSalas/S3-SECURITY-CHECKLIST/README.md

 - Review the ACLS access to your bucket and its objects.
 - Create encryption at rest and transit.
 - Allow access to Amazon S3 Objects only through HTTPS (ensure encryption at transit).
+- Enable server access logs to provide enough information to security audit.
+- If server access logs is enabled, configure lifecycle rules in the target bucket to expire/delete objects after a specified period of time.
 - Enable Versioning to protect against accidental deletion or modification of objects.
 - Enable Cross-Region Replication for DR actions and compliance purposes.
 - Enable Object Lock to prevent objects from being deleted or modified for compliance purpose.